 MMI in Amazon

-MMI Canada first travelled to Colombia in 2004, under the leadership of Willie and Janice Hunter, at the invitation of Antonio and Ruth Cortes and the Iglesia Cruzada.
+MMI first travelled to Colombia in 2004, under the leadership of Willie and Janice Hunter and at the invitation of Antonio and Ruth Cortes and the Iglesia Cruzada.
 Due to the remote Amazon regions, MMI teams typically provide medical, dental, audiology, and preventative health education for the Indigenous persons in these areas.

 The Yavari River Amazon Project teams deliver primary care and dental services in a 200 km radius around Leticia, Colombia.
 Leticia is an ideal location to serve patients from three different countries: Brazil, Colombia, and Peru.
 MMI supports Clínica Leticia, which serves 80 emergency and 120 medical patients daily, as it increases capacity to serve the region.
 Each day our teams travel down the river and set up clinics in local rural villages.
 Although it is not physically demanding, Yavari River Amazon projects are considered an extreme project due to basic lodging accommodations and elevated exposure to certain diseases.
 If you have a servant’s heart and an adventurous spirit— join us and experience the Amazon!